greenelab/deep-review/manuscript.md

 Using deep learning predictions for targeted validation experiments of specific biochemical activities necessitates a more stringent FDR (typically 5--25%).
 However, when predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be necessary.

-What is the correspondence between FDR metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC (area under the receiver-operating-characteristic curve)? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.
+What is the correspondence between FDR metrics and commonly used classification metrics such as AUPR and AUROC?
+AUPR evaluates the average precision, or equivalently, the average FDR across all recall thresholds.
 This metric provides an overall estimate of performance across all possible use cases, which can be misleading for targeted validation experiments.
-For example, classification of TF binding sites can exhibit a recall of 0% at 10% FDR and auPRC greater than 0.6.
+For example, classification of TF binding sites can exhibit a recall of 0% at 10% FDR and AUPR greater than 0.6.
-In this case, the auPRC may be competitive, but the predictions are ill-suited for targeted validation that can only examine a few of the highest-confidence predictions.
+In this case, the AUPR may be competitive, but the predictions are ill-suited for targeted validation that can only examine a few of the highest-confidence predictions.
-Likewise, auROC evaluates the average recall across all false positive rate (FPR) thresholds, which is often a highly misleading metric in class-imbalanced domains [@JNnkm5Zt;
+Likewise, AUROC evaluates the average recall across all false positive rate (FPR) thresholds, which is often a highly misleading metric in class-imbalanced domains [@JNnkm5Zt;
 @JmHFuXEM].
 Consider a classification model with recall of 0% at FDR less than 25% and 100% recall at FDR greater than 25%.
 In the context of TF binding predictions where only 1% of genomic regions are bound by the TF, this is equivalent to a recall of 100% for FPR greater than 0.33%.
-In other words, the auROC would be 0.9967, but the classifier would be useless for targeted validation.
+In other words, the AUROC would be 0.9967, but the classifier would be useless for targeted validation.
-It is not unusual to obtain a chromosome-wide auROC greater than 0.99 for TF binding predictions but a recall of 0% at 10% FDR.
+It is not unusual to obtain a chromosome-wide AUROC greater than 0.99 for TF binding predictions but a recall of 0% at 10% FDR.
 Consequently, practitioners must select the metric most tailored to their subsequent use case to use these methods most effectively.

 #### Formulation of classification labels